MikeHughesKent/PyHoloscope/docs/source/sim.rst

 A limitation of the simulation is that it does not model the effect of integrating the interference patterns over the area of each pixel, so the simulated hologram will not have the same modulation depth as a real hologram.
-This is particularly noticeable for large tilt angles which results in aliased modulation which would be supressed in a real hologram.
+This is particularly noticeable for large tilt angles which results in aliased modulation which would be suppressed in a real hologram.

 We can check the off-axis modulation is as expected using::

-    predicted_tilt = pyh.off_axis_predict_tilt(hologram,
+    predicted_tilt = pyh.off_axis_predict_tilt_angle(hologram,
                                               wavelength = 500e-9,
                                               pixel_size = 3.0e-6)

 which returns (approximately) the tilt angle specified when creating the simulated hologram.
-We can also then go on to sreconstruct the object field using the off axis functionality of PyHoloscope.
+We can also then go on to reconstruct the object field using the off axis functionality of PyHoloscope.

 A further optional argument allows the ``OPD`` to be specified, this is an